Santiago8888/Medium/Software-Pathology.md

 #### 3.5 Blood (or its lack of) is the biggest source of cell disease.

+Everything that a cell has or needs is provisioned by blood.
+That is why cardiovascular diseases are the leading cause of deaths globally (18%).
+If a cell stops receiving oxigen and nutrients its health will deterioriate.
+That's partly why we excercise to keep the hearth healthy and strong and flux blood to the whole body.

+The food of a function is data, if data is low quality arriving with errors or too complex a function will suffer and data hygiene is one of the first steps to improve the health of system.

 #### 3.6 A surprinsingly big number of diseases are attributed to genes.